alexisMarceau1/CreditRisk_solution/README.md

 ## 💻 **Interactive Dashboard Demo**

 The project includes an interactive dashboard that was previously hosted on Heroku.
 Due to Heroku’s recent policy change ending free hosting services, the dashboard is no longer live.
-However, detailed instructions for setting up and running the dashboard locally are provided here.
+However, detailed instructions for setting up and running the dashboard locally are provided in Project Structure below.

 https://github.com/user-attachments/assets/c12f66ef-31ed-4008-a8f6-466a66160254